C4IROcean/odp-sdk-python/README.md

 ```

+## Utility Functions
+Utility functions available in the Example folder are not included in the pip install package and has to be downloaded separately

-CastFunctions.py include useful features for interpolating and plotting.
-This package is not a part of the odp_sdk package
+Examples/CastFunctions.py include useful features for interpolating and plotting.

-DataStatsFunctions.py include functions for plotting aspects of  data coverage, distributions, cast breakdowns.
+Examples/DataStatsFunctions.py include functions for plotting aspects of  data coverage, distributions, cast breakdowns.
 This package is not a part of the odp_sdk package.

 In order to use CastFunctions.py and DataStatsFunctions.py, certain packages are necessary.
 These requirements can be found in the Examples folder in the file requirments_func.txt.
 Wherever you set up your environment, you can run the line below with the proper path to install these packages.